Characters: Team Fortress 2 Support

 - Faking the Dead: The Dead Ringer.
 It even drops a fake corpse on activating the cloak and the enemy's killfeed will display a death!

 - The illusion isn't perfect, though.
 A Scout using the Holy Mackerel can tell if they've actually killed the Spy or just activated the Dead Ringer by whether the kill feed says "FISH KILL" or just has a generic kill icon.

 - Failed a Spot Check: The Spy's flawless disguises actually consist of... a paper mask with a face painted on it.
 The enemy team must be rolling a lot of ones.

 "I never really was on your side..."

 - False Teeth Tomfoolery: An espionage variant.
 Usually, you hear about some spies having false teeth containing microfilm and the like.
-Roughly a fourth of Spy's teeth, at least as far as we've seen, are all false, containing the various elements to a miniature dinner by candlelight.
+Roughly a fourth of the Spy's teeth, at least as far as we've seen, are all false, containing the various elements to a miniature dinner by candlelight.

 - Foreign Cuss Word: One of the Spy's responses for losing a match or going to sudden death is "Ohhhhh... merde."
 "Merde" is the French equivalent of "shit".

 - French Jerk: Quite condescending towards his enemies.

 - Friend to All Children: Maybe not all children, but the BLU Spy seems pretty happy to be giving a kid a piggyback ride in this newspaper image.